-Problem Solving – Write an eBook that solves a challenge your potential client has.
+Problem Solving – Write a short report that solves a challenge your potential client has.
 Give it away in exchange for their eMail address or sell it on your website.
 Again, you can use fiverr.com for this.

 These are just a few ways to find clients.

 Once you find clients you want to work with you need to get their attention.
 One way is to send a cold eMail to them.
 You can do that by making your eMail personal.
 That means using their first and last name.
 Include something about their personal interests such as sports or hobbies.
 This is a useful tactic for building B2B relationships either for networking or for taking on commercial work.